FoxLisk/alttp-notes/glitches/ancillae/ancilla_tutorial.md

 1. If we already have enough of this kind of ancilla (i.e. we try to throw a second boom), do nothing
 1. Look for an open ancilla slot, starting from slot 4; spawn into one if found
-    1. Bombs start looking at slot 1
+    1. Bombs start looking at slot 1, and *will not* look at slots 2, 3, or 4
     1. Sparkles start looking at slot 9
 1. Look for a replaceable ancilla, and spawn into its slot if we find one.